lucasuf/ecommerce-auto/README.md

 > Already implemented on update method for order in controller.
 * A web UI to control everything directly, without the need of going thought the API.
 > List all orders were implemented using bootstrap.
 For cover all other actions, I would create some other blocks with corresponding inputs, and trigger the remain methods from the controllers.
 I would also create a login page, in order to authenticate our users.
+* Cover edge cases and wrong inputs.
+> I covered some edge cases, but there is a lot to consider yet.
+It can be clear when we have more tests implemented.